 - If you don't use a @gmail.com email address, make sure you enter your full email address as the username.
 For example: email@example.com.

-If you forgot your username or password, go to www.google.com/accounts/recovery for help.
+If you forgot your username or password, go to accounts.google.com/signin/recovery for help.

 This message means that your Chromebook doesn't have a strong Wi-Fi connection.
 Try these options: